 TCC offers the only accredited Health Information Management program in South Hampton Roads.
 Health information managers are skilled in translating medical language into the codes needed for preservation and analysis of data, insurance reimbursement and health care decisions.

-Approximately 12,000 to 50,000 new jobs are anticipated by 2017, and medical records and health information technician is one of the 20 fastest growing occupations in the United States, according to the Bureau of Labor Statistics.
+Employment of health information technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations according to the Bureau of Labor Statistics.
 The demand for health services is expected to increase as the population ages.
 Jobs are found in a variety of settings, from hospitals to insurance companies to law offices.